 Ryan tapped at various controls on the ship’s flight panel.
 The cockpit pressurized as the shift is gravity jostled us.
-Ryan powered up the engine, lifting the ship upward.
+Ryan powered up the engine.
+The ship lifted upward.
 I watched the ascent through the ship’s front view screen.
-Within seconds, open space filled the view, along with the surface of the moon slowly drifting away.
+Within seconds, open space filled the view along with the surface of the moon It slowly drifted away away.
 I could see no visible opening where the ship emerged.
 I closed my eyes.
 The vertigo was too much to handle with an already spinning head.

 “Inertia dampening activated.”
-The air pressure in the ship increased, enveloping me.
+The air pressure in the ship increased.
+It seemed to envelop me.

 “Check,” Ryan responded.

 “Ion drive primed.”
-The hum emanating from the rear of the ship grew louder, increasing in pitch.
+The hum emanating from the rear of the ship grew louder and increased in pitch.